navattic.identify({ email: user.email })

 When building a proposal, your reps can quickly pull in pre-approved content blocks, images, and legal disclaimers, ensuring every document is accurate and up-to-date.
 An AI deal desk can even take this a step further by proactively identifying outdated information and suggesting the best content for each specific opportunity.
 This not only speeds up creation but also guarantees consistency and quality across every proposal you send.

-The Top Automated Proposal Creation Tools for Sales Teams
+The Best Automated Proposal Software for Sales Teams

 Choosing the right proposal automation tool can feel overwhelming with so many options on the market.
 Each platform comes with its own strengths, whether it’s AI-powered content generation, beautiful design templates, or deep CRM integration.
 The best choice for your team really depends on your specific needs, your current sales process, and the types of documents you create most often.
 Are you responding to complex, 100-page RFPs, or are you sending out straightforward sales quotes?
 Do you need a tool that helps with design, or one that focuses purely on speed and accuracy?